orionhealth/workflow-frontend-engineer-technical-assessment/README.md

 The repository must be accessible by us.
 If it is not publicly-accessible, please include the relevant information for us to have permission to access it.

+## Assessment

+Our assessment of your test submission will consider the presentation and quality of the application that you build, as it appears to the user, as well as your technical design, and the quality and clarity of your implementation.

 Please include instructions in the README on how to run your app.
 Ideally, it should be as simple as `npm start`.
 Also, feel free to include any justifications for design decisions you've made, and descriptions of anything you would have done if you had more time.

+If you are able to provide a running demo, this would also be appreciated.

 ## Tech Stack

-You may use whatever technologies you would like to implement your app, but here is the tech stack we use:
+We strongly recommend that you implement your app using the tech stack that we use:

 - React
 - Material UI